Nurse in Uttar Pradesh - Photo credit Prashanth Vishwanathan

 If you work in an area related to the quality or safety of health care, including the prevention and control of infection, yes – you should be most interested in this package.
 There are still major gaps in WASH and waste services, even in middle income countries.
 Improving WASH and waste services is not only a necessary pre-requisite for achieving any major health objective from reducing spread of antimicrobial resistance to improving quality of care, but also such investments provide a high value of return.

-I am a partner in a related NGO and we have our own improvement resources – tell me why I should be interested in WASH FIT 2.0?
+I am a partner in an NGO and we have our own improvement resources – is WASH FIT 2.0 relevant to me?

 In many countries WASH FIT is being adopted as the national tool by the Ministry of Health and provides a common approach for all partners to use.
-Using the same approach saves resources, ensures maximum use of resources through common designs and allows for sharing of lessons learned especially on how to sustain improvements and address key gaps around climate resilience, gender and safely managed services.
+Using the same approach saves resources through common designs and harmonized monitoring.
+Sharing experiences from a common approach shows how to sustain improvements and address key gaps around climate resilience, gender and safely managed services.

-Becoming informed on what is included in WASH FIT 2.0 by reading the guide is important.
-At the same time, reaching out to colleagues in your own organization and country/region to understand what current efforts may be underway and understanding how and where you can contribute is useful.
-The online country tracker gives an overview of where many countries are in implementing WASH FIT and infrastructure improvements.
-While all elements of WASH FIT are important, at the facility level, after conducting an assessment, it may make sense to start improvements in one area (e.g. safe and sustainable waste management or hand hygiene) and build upon small successes to develop more comprehensive improvements at the facility, district and national level.
+Start by reading the guide which includes all you need to use the tool.
+Reaching out to colleagues in your own organization and country/region to understand what current efforts may be underway and understanding how and where you can contribute is also useful.
+The online country tracker gives an overview of which countries are implementing WASH FIT and conducting infrastructure improvements.
+While all elements of WASH FIT are important, it may make sense to start improvements in one area (e.g. safe and sustainable waste management or hand hygiene) and build upon small successes to develop more comprehensive improvements at the facility, district and national level.
 No change is too small and by working collaboratively and engaging leaders at every level, a long-term, sustainable improvement programme can be implemented.